Syrian officials head to Moscow for talks on crisis proposals

 Earlier in December, he held tripartite meetings between Russia, Syria’s main arms supplier and an Assad ally, and the United States, which has thrown its weight behind the opposition.
 While both sides said they wanted a political settlement, neither changed their stance on Assad.

-Brahimi’s previous proposal centered on a transitional government which left open Assad’s future role, something which became a sticking point between the government, the opposition and foreign powers backing different sides.
+Brahimi’s previous proposal centred on a transitional government which left open Assad’s future role, something which became a sticking point between the government, the opposition and foreign powers backing different sides.

 Opposition leaders have been wary of recent diplomatic efforts, including those led by Brahimi.